 Growing up in the Swiss mountains, the ocean was a distant dream for me until I took my first gulp of Mediterranean seawater at age nine.
-I have since lived in Australia, Indonesia and Palau, where I have studied and worked on issues related to tropical fisheries and anthropogenic impacts on large marine predators, including fisheries bycatch, aerial and boat-based marine megafauna surveys, and shark fishing livelihoods.
+I have since lived in Australia, Indonesia, Palau, and New Caledonia, to study and work on issues related to tropical fisheries and anthropogenic impacts on large marine predators, including fisheries bycatch, aerial and boat-based marine megafauna surveys, shark fisheries and fishing livelihoods.

-Studying threatened, endangered and protected (TEP) species bycatch in a Western Australian trawl fishery for my Honours degree, I realised that the natural sciences alone didn’t provide the kinds of answers I was looking for.
-In my PhD I combined methods from the natural and social sciences to study the eastern Indonesian shark fishery, both from a fisheries science and a livelihoods perspective.
-My experiences in eastern Indonesia confirmed the benefits of combining different disciplinary approaches in my research, landing me on a continuing journey of exploring novel solutions to TEP management and conservation questions in the contexts of small-scale coastal and larger scale oceanic fisheries.
+I realized early on that the natural sciences alone didn’t allow me to get to the bottom of the issues I wanted to pursue with my studies.
+In my PhD research I combined methods from the natural and social sciences to study the eastern Indonesian shark fishery.
+This experience of combining different disciplinary approaches landed me on a continuing journey of exploring novel solutions to management and conservation questions in coastal and oceanic fisheries.

 Coral Reef Research Foundation

 Declining catches, a reduction in the demand for shark fin and debilitating debt with their bosses have left many Indonesian shark fishers in search of a new livelihood.
 This short documentary investigates one such ‘diversification strategy’ of fishers in one of my study sites, providing insight into small-scale fishers’ susceptibility to external pressures, and shedding light on some common misperceptions about people smugglers.